MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/New-PSSession.md

 > [!NOTE]
 > When using WSMan remoting from a Linux or macOS client with a HTTPS endpoint where the server
 > certificate is not trusted (e.g., a self-signed certificate).
-You must provide a `PSSessionOption`
+You must provide a
-> that includes `-SkipCACheck` and `-SkipCNCheck` to successfully establish the connection.
-Only do
+> **PSSessionOption** that includes the **SkipCACheck** and **SkipCNCheck** values set to `$true` to
-> this if you are in an environment where you can be certain of the server certificate and the
+> successfully establish the connection.
+Only do this if you are in an environment where you can be
-> network connection to the target system.
+> certain of the server certificate and the network connection to the target system.

 ## EXAMPLES